gap-system/gap/CONTRIBUTING.md

 # Contributing to gap-git

 The GAP Community welcomes pull requests, bug reporting, and bug squashing!
-However, we cannot do it all ourself, and want to make it as easy as possible to contribute changes to get things working.
+However, we cannot do it all ourselves, and want to make it as easy as possible to contribute changes.
-Here are a few guidelines that we would like contributors to follow so that we can have a chance of keeping on top of things.

 ## Getting Started